kumbung01/zmk-feature-split-esb/README.md

 ### TL;DR;
 This module has two topologies.
-- Dongle with ONLY ESB is enabling.
+- USB-only Dongle with ONLY ESB is enabling.
    - Dongle connects to HID host via USB.
-   - Peripherals connects to Dongle via ESB.
+   - Peripherals connects to Dongle via ESB with same ESB arbitrary address.
+   - Min latency is 1ms.
+   - Power consumption on TX is a bit less than BLE in long term, it does not keep connected to RX.
-   - Sample zmk-config could be find at [here](https://github.com/badjeff/zmk-config/tree/8b4b2bfbc32e647235dce8cbe648e639d283f3b6/config/boards/shields/donki36)
+   - Sample *zmk-config* for a [Corne 36 keys](https://github.com/foostan/crkbd) with couple [pointabella](https://github.com/badjeff/pointabella) variants and [moudabella](https://github.com/badjeff/moudabella) could be find at [here](https://github.com/badjeff/zmk-config/tree/main/config/boards/shields/donki36).
-- Split Central with BOTH BLE and ESB is enabling.
+- Wireless Split Central or Dongle, with BOTH BLE and ESB is enabling.
    - Split Central pairs to HID host via BLE.
    - Split Peripherals connects to Split Central via ESB.
+   - Min latency is 7.5ms + 1ms.
-   - Battery power consumption is about 7.5mA @ 4.0v, v.s.
-0.7mA for BLE-only mode.
+   - Power consumption is about 7.5mA @ 4.0v on central, v.s.
+0.65mA with only BLE enabling.
-   - Split Centraal could only be paired to single BLE host on nRF52840.
-There is not enough resource to advertising once it is connected to a paired host.
+   - Split Central is limited be pairing to **single** BLE host on nRF52840.
+     *(NOTE: There is not enough radio resource to perform BLE advertising once it is connected to a paired host.
+Not tested on nRF53/54)*

 ## Installation